Skip to Content

 Admission to the childrens museums in nearby Boston and Philadelphia were two or three times admission to the Brooklyn museum, so if went to just one other museum during the year we broke even.
 If were visited two or more (which we did), we were saving quite a bit.

-memberships at natural history museums like chicago's field museum, pictured, are handy for family with kids of different ages.
+Memberships at natural history museums like chicago's field museum, pictured, are handy for family with kids of different ages.

 If you have have family you frequently visit that has a nearby museum, aquarium or zoo that offers reciprocity with your local counterpart, then exploring those places each time you visit is good way to make your membership go further.